-Georgia Courts offer protection for individuals who have been victimized by family violence through the issuance of Temporary Protective Orders (TPOs).
+Most people are familiar with a restraining order or have at least heard the term before.
+In Georgia, a Temporary Protective Order (TPO) is essentially the same thing as a restraining order.
 A TPO is a court order designed to help victims of family violence obtain protection from the individual or individuals who are abusing, harassing, or stalking them.
-Generally, TPOs prohibit contact between the party seeking the order and alleged abuser.
-In some circumstances, a TPO may order the alleged abuser to vacate the family’s residence or refrain from visiting a certain place or residence.
+TPOs can help victims in the same way a restraining order does - by prohibiting contact between the party seeking the order and alleged abuser.
+A TPO may also order the alleged abuser to vacate the family's residence or refrain from visiting a certain place or residence.

 Within the next 30 days, the Court will schedule a hearing that both parties must attend.
 At this hearing, the victim must prove his or her allegations by a preponderance of evidence, and the Defendant will have a chance to present his or her defense.
-O.C.G.A. § 19-13-3(c).
-In order to prove his or her allegations, the victim should bring all evidence, such as pictures of bruises, scratches or other injuries, doctor’s reports, audio recordings, and damaged property to the hearing.
+To prove his or her allegations, the victim should bring all evidence, such as pictures of bruises, scratches or other injuries, doctor's reports, audio recordings, and damaged property to the hearing.
 If the family violence is proven by a preponderance of evidence, the Order may be extended for up to three years; or the Order may be made permanent, if the Court deems it necessary for the protection of the victim.
-O.C.G.A. § 19-13-4(c).
-Additionally, the Temporary Protective Order may provide other forms of relief, such as:

 - Granting the victim possession of the residence or household to the exclusion of the abuser;